-Our Code of Conduct was rewritten in 2023 and will be reviewed every two years.
+Our Code of Conduct was updated in 2023 and will be reviewed every two years.
+In 2024 we developed a new suite of online training modules, which included a new Code of Conduct module.
 We require all Contact people to complete training on the Code of Conduct every two years.